Check out our open positions!

 Where applicable, we indicate whether and why you must provide us with your Personal Information, as well as the consequences of failing to do so.
 If you do not provide Personal Information when requested, you may not be able to benefit from the particular service, product or functionality if that information is necessary to provide you with such service, product or functionality or if we are legally required to collect it.

 Generally, we may collect and disclose the categories of Personal Information in the table below.
 Please note, the examples of Personal Information are for informational purposes only and any reference to a specific type of Personal Information is not a representation that we actually collect that specific type of Personal Information.
-Additionally, the categories identified below cover all categories of Personal Information that we collect, use and disclose.
+Additionally, the categories identified below cover all categories of Personal Information that we collect, use and disclose, including both Personal Information collected through this Site and off-line.
 Thus, some categories of Personal Information may not be collected from or about a specific individual.

 1. Identifiers

-A real name, alias, postal address, email address, unique personal identifier, online identifier, Internet Protocol address, email address, account name, Social Security number, driver’s license number, passport number, current or past job history, or other similar identifiers.
+A real name, alias, postal address, email address, business contact information, unique personal identifier, online identifier, Internet Protocol address, email address, account name, Social Security number, driver’s license number, passport number, current or past job history, or other similar identifiers.

 2. Personal information categories listed in the California Consumer Records statute (Cal.
 Civ.
 Code § 1798.80(e))